victor-iyi/emotion-detection/README.md

 * PIL or Pillow
 * tqdm

-For tensorflow installation visist the [tensorflow docs](https://www.tensorflow.org/install/) for your respective machine.
+Tensorflow's installation could be a bit over-head.
+If that's the case with you, visist the [tensorflow docs](https://www.tensorflow.org/install/) for detailed installation process for your operating system.